Why do we need a Flight Emissions Label?

 What does this mean for me as a passenger?

-1. The Flight Emissions Label (FEL) provides reliable information on greenhouse gas emissions for each flight option and integrates it into the ticket purchase experience.
+- The EU Flight Emissions Label (FEL) provides reliable information on greenhouse gas emissions for each flight option and integrates it into the ticket purchase experience.

 Understanding what shapes a flight’s emissions performance